 How to Choose the Right Policy Limits

-Choose policy limits based on your revenue, contract size, and the potential cost of defending a lawsuit.
+Choosing the right policy limits based on your revenue, contract size, and the potential cost of defending a lawsuit is the best way to assess exposure.

 Typical Limit Ranges

-• General Liability: $1 million per occurrence / $2 million aggregate
+- General Liability: $1 million per occurrence / $2 million annual aggregate

 Factors to Consider

-• Contractual requirements: Always meet or exceed minimum limits required by carriers or property managers in cases related to general liability insurance.
+- Contractual requirements: Always meet or exceed minimum limits required by carriers for E&O insurance and property managers for general liability insurance.

 Deductibles